celantur/celantur-challenge-6/README.md

 Don't hesitate to write us if you have any questions during the challenge.

-Description
+Celantur infrastructure
 -----------

 We have a scalable anonymisation solution with following layers:

 - REST API: User uses the REST API to upload images or videos, query the status of the files (new, processing, processed, deleted) and download the anonymised files.
-- Storage: Binary files are stored in S3 and processing information (upload-time, processing-time, number of anonymised objects etc) are stored in a NoSQL database.
+- Storage: Binary files are stored in the object storage (Amazon S3) and processing information (upload-time, processing-time, number of anonymised objects etc) are stored in a NoSQL key-value database (DynamoDB).
 - Processor: Files are processed via stateless processing instances.
 The instances need to know what objects (face, person, license plate, vehicle) need to anonymised for each image or video.